-In Early Years Foundation stage (EYFS) information is sought regarding special needs of a particular child from the parents or a previous setting.
+In Early Years Foundation stage (EYFS) information is sought r/e special needs from the parents of a particular child or a previous setting.
 Where a child appears to be behind expected levels, or where a child's progress gives cause for concern, Foundation Stage staff along with the SENCo and parents will consider all the information about the child's learning and development from within and beyond the setting, from formal checks, from EYFS observations and from any more detailed assessment of the child's needs.
 From within the setting information on a child's progress in communication and language, physical development and personal, social and emotional development will be considered.